siyunyang/OW_SGA_survival/README.md

 helper_overall.R, RMST_sub_overall.R = helper R functions to generates point estimates, standard errors and confidence intervals for the desired subgroup survival causal contrasts of interest.

 PSWeight.SGA = a suite of R functions to perform propensity score weighting analysis for causal subgroup analyses.
-For more details, please refer to https://github.com/siyunyang/PSweight.SGA
+For more details and illustrative examples, please refer to https://github.com/siyunyang/PSweight.SGA